How we work

 Located at Karolinska Institutet in Stockholm, Sweden is the central office of INCF and is responsible for coordinating the scientific, training, and infrastructure activities of the network.

-SIGs are composed of users and developers from across the INCF network working collaboratively to develop, refine, and/or implement community standards.
+Working Groups(WGs) are composed of users and developers from across the INCF network working collaboratively to develop, refine, and/or implement community standards.
 WGs represent short-term projects that aim to achieve a concrete deliverable.
+The WGs also serve as forums for getting agreement and community buy-in on the use of these standards and best practices.
+All community members are welcome to be WG members, regardless of their location in the world.
+INCF gives support with group communications, coordination between groups, and assistance with logistics and outreach.

 The INCF network actively collaborates with other international large-scale projects aiming to advance and facilitate global brain research.
 These collaborations are typically coordinated on behalf of the network by the INCF Secretariat.